 Are you writing articles but ignoring SEO on your blog?

-Do you just slap 600 words into WordPress and pray?
-Do you think you have to spend thousands a month for an SEO team to get the SEO value?
+Do you just slap 800 words into WordPress and pray?
+Are you stressed thinking you have to spend thousands a month for an SEO team to optimize your posts?
 Actually, you don’t.

 Here are 7 essential techniques anyone can master.
 They will make a difference in getting your articles indexed and therefore more visible.